HakurouKen/rooster/README.md

-# punch
+# rooster

-> punch is an automatic cron-task bot.
+> rooster is an automatic cron-task bot.